sayful1/display-latest-tweets/readme.txt

 = Usages =

 1. At first, Install and activate the plugin.
-2. Go to `Dashboard >> Appearance >> Widgets` and you will find a widget `Display Latest Tweets` click on it and select at which Widget Area you want to show it.
+2. Go to `Dashboard >> Appearance >> Widgets` and you will find a widget `Latest Tweets` click on it and select at which Widget Area you want to show it.
 3. Fill Widget detail and click `Save`.
 4. You need Consumer Key, Consumer Secret, Access Token and Access Token Secret.

 To get this create an account at [Twitter Developers](https://apps.twitter.com/app/new).

 == Installation ==